 Availability

-Moras grows around seashores, marshy lands, salt marshes, etc.
+This green grows around seashores, marshy lands, salt marshes, etc.

-It is basically a halophyte.
+It is a halophyte.
 Halophytes are salt-tolerant plants growing in waters with high salinity like marshy lands, swamps, etc which is exactly where moras grow abundantly.

 Appearance